Mad Men Season 1 Review

 In true Mad Men fashion, season one gets off to a slow start.
 Set in Manhattan in 1960, the series depicts the daily lives of Madison Avenue businessmen, centered around a charismatic advertising executive named Don Draper, but … nothing really happens?
-Despite the show’s stylish aesthetic and impressive attention to detail, the early episodes can often feel boring.
+Despite the show’s stylish aesthetic and impressive attention to detail, the early episodes can often be mistaken for boring.

-Aside from the sophisticated pilot, Matthew Weiner’s workplace drama has a hard time holding our attention.
+Aside from the sophisticated pilot, the early episodes of Matthew Weiner’s workplace drama has a hard time holding our attention.
 Who cares about office gossip or Lucky Strike cigarettes or suburban housewives going to therapy?
 No matter how elaborate the costume designs are, I still don’t give a damn about Pete Campbell.

 But just when you think Mad Men lacks depth and originality, something remarkable happens.
 As a matter of fact, the transition is so subtle that you don’t even realize it.
 About midway through season one, Mad Men’s leisurely pace and slow-burn approach causes us to care for these characters deeply.
 Even though they make more money than us, we relate to the complexities of their everyday lives.
 Their problems are our problems, and Donald Draper is no different than you or I.